hillaryAHR/LIB-201/text-analysis.md

 ![Screenshot of Lincoln Sermons Topic keywords split into 10 columns labeled "topic 1," "topic 2," and so on](https://lincolnlogs.digitalscholarship.emory.edu/wp-content/uploads/2013/02/mallet.png)

-Topic modeling requires some inference on behalf of the person running the algorithm - how are these groups of words related?
+Just like other text analysis methods, topic modeling requires some inference on behalf of the person running the algorithm - how are these groups of words related?
 How are they used in the text?
 Do they signify a distinct theme?
 For instance, all of the words in topic #1 in the image above are probabistically related to each other.
 At first glance, it looks like they are related to law and policy.
 It is not always clear what distinct topics are, but knowing about the contents of the text helps!

 In another example, the column labels below were chosen to reflect the commonalities among the words below them.